johnsonjh/dps8m-proxy/README.md

 ## History

-This is a from-scratch re-implementation using [Golang](https://go.dev/) of an older legacy program of the same name.
+This is a from-scratch re-implementation (in [Go](https://go.dev/)) of an older legacy program of the same name.
 The original software used a multi-process architecture and consisted of more than **10,000 SLOC** of haphazardly constructed code: ≅9,000 lines of [C-Kermit](https://www.kermitproject.org/) (*yes, the